-Plasma inventories (both plasma intended for resale and plasma intended for internal use in our research and development activities) are carried at the lower of cost or market value determined on the first-in, first-out method.
-Once the research and development plasma is processed to a finished good it is then expensed to research and development for its clinical study programs.
-Finished good RSV and normal source plasma is also capitalized to inventory for its potential commercialization and would subsequently be sold upon the Company receiving approval from the FDA.
-Inventory at December 31, 2014 and 2013 consists of finished good RSV and normal source plasma.
-Inventory also includes plasma collected at the Company's FDA licensed plasma collection center.
+Plasma inventories (both plasma intended for resale and plasma intended for internal use in the Company's research and development and future anticipated commercialization activities) are carried at the lower of cost or market value determined on the first-in, first-out method.
+Research and development plasma used in clinical trials was processed to a finished product and subsequently expensed to research and development.
+Inventory at December 31, 2015 and December 31, 2014 consists of high titer plasma and normal source plasma.